K9Crypt/api/README.md

 ## Usage

-### Creating a message
+### Creating a Room
-To create a message, send a POST request to the `/create` endpoint with the message in the body.
-The response will contain the ID of the message.
+To create a room, send a POST request to the `/room/create` endpoint with the userId, type (optional, default is 'public'), and password (required for private rooms) parameters in the request body.
+The response will contain the created room's ID.

-### Retrieving a message
+### Joining a Room
-To retrieve a message, send a GET request to the `/view` endpoint with the ID of the message in the URL.
-The response will contain the encrypted message.
+To join a room, send a POST request to the `/room/join` endpoint with the roomId, userId, and password (required for private rooms) parameters in the request body.
+The response will contain a message indicating the success of the join operation.

-### Creating a room
+### Leaving a Room
-To create a room, send a POST request to the `/room/create` endpoint with the room name in the body.
-The response will contain the ID of the room.
+To leave a room, send a POST request to the `/room/leave` endpoint with the roomId and userId parameters in the request body.
+The response will contain a message indicating the success of the leave operation.

-### Joining a room
+### Sending a Message
-To join a room, send a POST request to the `/room/join` endpoint with the room ID in the body.
-The response will contain the ID of the room.
+To send a message to a room, send a POST request to the `/room/message` endpoint with the roomId, userId, and message parameters in the request body.
+The response will contain a message indicating the success of the message sending operation.

-### Leaving a room
+### Getting Messages
-To leave a room, send a POST request to the `/room/leave` endpoint with the room ID in the body.
-The response will contain the ID of the room.
+To get the messages of a specific room, send a GET request to the `/room/:roomId/messages` endpoint.
+The response will contain the decrypted messages of the room.

+### Error Handling
+If an error occurs, the server will return an appropriate HTTP status code and error message in the response body.

 ### Warning
 Remember, messages are deleted every 2 hours.